nus-cs2103-AY2223S2/tp/docs/team/vigonometry.md

 Given below are my contributions to the project.
 - Created various Command classes (`AddDoctorCommand`, `AddPatientCommand`, `DeleteDoctorCommand`, `DeletePatientCommand`, `SelectPatientCommand`) and associated Parser classes.
 - Updated Command handlers in ParserUtil
-- Created a LightTheme for Docedex Users to be used in future ThemeSelector
+- Created a `LightTheme.css` for Docedex Users to be used in future `ThemeSelector`
 - Created various testing classes to improve code coverage of commands to 67% (including Exceptions).

 #### Code contributed